Before April 2022, our service was known as Health for Health Professionals Wales (HHP Wales).

 Due to the nature of our service, we are not able to accept referrals made on behalf of someone else.

-Please also note: to assist us in providing the best possible service, Canopi will not usually accept self-referrals where individuals are already receiving psychological treatment or therapy from another care provider or source of support.
+Please also note: to assist us in providing the best possible service, Canopi will not usually accept self-referrals where individuals are already receiving or are about to start psychological treatment or therapy from another care provider or source of support.
 In these instances, we would encourage you to discuss the reasons you are seeking additional help with your existing care provider or your GP.

 Please be assured we will respond to your request.